behdadkha/GNU-FX/README.md

 ## Requirements:
 * [Nodejs (15.5.1)](https://nodejs.org/en/)
 * [Python3](https://www.python.org/downloads/)<br>
-Note: Make sure you have python3 alias as python.
-Running ```python``` should show an interactive CI.
+Note: Make sure you have python3 alias set as python.
+Running ```python``` should open an interactive CI.
 ## Instructions:
 1. Open a terminal.
 2. Navigate to the toefx-client folder.